chrriedel/MyDemoWebresource/readme.md

   - `init-project.sh`: Script to initialize the project, install dependencies, and set up configurations.

+- **JavaScript Example/**: Contains the JavaScript example project.

-- **.vscode/**: Contains Visual Studio Code configurations for debugging.
+  - `.vscode/`: Contains Visual Studio Code configurations for debugging.
     - `launch.json`: Configuration for attaching to a Model-Driven App in Edge.
+  - `src/`: Source directory for JavaScript files.
+    - `Forms/`: Contains example JavaScript files for forms.
+    - `index.js`: Entry point for the application.
+  - `webpack.common.js`: Common Webpack configuration.
+  - `webpack.dev.js`: Webpack configuration for development.
+  - `webpack.prod.js`: Webpack configuration for production.
+  - `jest.config.js`: Configuration file for Jest, specifying the testing environment and preset for JavaScript.
+  - `package.json`: Defines project metadata, scripts, and dependencies.
+  - `.prettierrc.json`: Configuration for Prettier.
+  - `.gitignore`: Specifies files and directories to be ignored by Git.

+- **TypeScript Example/**: Contains the TypeScript example project.

+  - `.vscode/`: Contains Visual Studio Code configurations for debugging.
+    - `launch.json`: Configuration for attaching to a Model-Driven App in Edge.
-- **src/**: Source directory for TypeScript files.
+  - `src/`: Source directory for TypeScript files.
     - `Forms/`: Contains example TypeScript files for forms.
     - `index.ts`: Entry point for the application.

-- **tsconfig.json**: TypeScript configuration file.
+  - `tsconfig.json`: TypeScript configuration file.

-- **package.json**: Defines project metadata, scripts, and dependencies.

-  - Scripts include `lint`, `lint:fix`, `build`, `start`, and `dist`.

-- **eslint.config.mjs**: Configuration for ESLint, including TypeScript and React plugins.

-- **webpack.common.js**: Common Webpack configuration.
+  - `webpack.common.js`: Common Webpack configuration.
-- **webpack.dev.js**: Webpack configuration for development.
+  - `webpack.dev.js`: Webpack configuration for development.
-- **webpack.prod.js**: Webpack configuration for production.
+  - `webpack.prod.js`: Webpack configuration for production.

-- **jest.config.js**: Configuration file for Jest, specifying the testing environment and preset for TypeScript.
+  - `jest.config.js`: Configuration file for Jest, specifying the testing environment and preset for TypeScript.
+  - `package.json`: Defines project metadata, scripts, and dependencies.
+  - `.prettierrc.json`: Configuration for Prettier.
+  - `.gitignore`: Specifies files and directories to be ignored by Git.

 ## Setup Instructions Not Using the Script